Surrogate Representation Learning with Isometric Mapping for Gray-box Graph Adversarial Attacks: Experiments

 \subsection{Experimental Settings}

 We conduct the experiments in the untargeted poisoning gray-box setup.
 In terms of gray-box, the setup is further split into two scenarios.
 The gray box indicates the degree of openness to information about the victim model.
 We discuss both network architecture agnostic and weight parameter agnostic scenarios for the victim model.
 In the scenario of weight parameter agnostic, attackers know the components of the network and the number of neurons in each layer.
+The implementation of this testing scenario follows \cite{lin2020exploratory} \footnote{This scenario is strictly between white-box attack and gray-box attack because the attacker knows the details of the victim model (such as the width of the linear layer and the type of the activation function), which should be unknown in a gray-box attack.}.
 Because the initial value of the weight parameter and other training details are unknown, it is yet impossible to simulate the victim model in such scenarios.
 In the scenario of network architecture agnostic, there is no basis for the attacker to construct a surrogate model.

 The experiment compares the attack performance of each method under the perturbation rate of 1\%, 3\%, and 5\%.
 We repeat the same experiment 20 times with specific seeds for each result shown in the tables below, where the maximum and minimum values have been removed.
 The results show the mean value of the misclassification rate of node classification tasks.
 To ensure a fair comparison, the network composition, training duration, and optimization of the victim networks are identical for different experiments under the same experimental setup.